marcglasberg/kissforreact.org/react/comparisons/comparing-tanstack.md

 ## Not only queries

-While the original Redux completely ignores async processes, leaving them to middleware (like thunks), TanStack Query takes the opposite approach, treating all state management as querying, fetching, and caching.
+While Redux completely ignores async processes, leaving them to middleware (like thunks), TanStack Query takes the opposite approach, treating all state management as querying, fetching, and caching.